 A: Most kids love the sailing and snorkeling experience.
-If the kids have never been in the ocean or can’t swim, that is ok.
+If the kids have never been in the ocean or can’t swim, that is okay.
 We have excellent snorkel gear in children’s sizes, floats, a window-raft, sea creature books, pirate history, and more.

 A: If you give us advance notice, we will try to work with you so we can all sail.
-Keep in mind, unless you have booked a private charter, there may be others waiting or who have time constraints.
+Keep in mind, unless you have booked a private charter, there may be others waiting or have time constraints.

 A “no show,” will be charged the full rate of the tour as booked.
 For a cancellation, time limits do apply.
 The cancellation fee is 100% of the tour rate, as booked, unless we can re-book the tour.